Tamara-Chargazia/First-cite/README.md

 # First-cite
-There are will bw store files for the first cite
+There are will be store files for the first cite_ECO BAGS